-Betas, on the other hand, believe themselves to be a victim of their circumstances.
-They refuse to take responsibility for their life and will seek out any scapegoat they can find in hopes that they can avoid the painful truth that their situation is a direct reflection of their decisions.
-They will blame their parents, the government, their “ex wife”, the weather…anything but themselves.
+Betas, however, believe they are victims of their circumstances.
+They refuse to take responsibility for their lives and will seek out any scapegoat they can find in hopes that they can avoid the painful truth that their situation is a direct reflection of their decisions.
+They will blame their parents, the government, their “ex-wife”, the weather…anything but themselves.

 If a beta male were to lose his job, he wouldn’t learn from the experience.
 He wouldn’t attempt to figure out what he did wrong or how he could improve in the future.
 And he wouldn’t take ownership of his situation until the last possible second.

-One of the easiest ways to determine whether a man is alpha or beta is to watch the way that he interacts with women.
+One of the easiest ways to determine whether a man is an alpha or beta is to watch how he interacts with women.

-As the stereotypes suggest, alpha males are often popular with the ladies.
-Because they are on their path and living a fulfilling life this more easily allows him to share positive emotions with others because he feels good about his life and direction.
-They tend to have a magnetic allure that makes it easy for them to meet and attract high-quality women.
+As the stereotypes suggest, alpha males are often popular with ladies.
+Because they are on their path and living fulfilling life, he can share positive emotions with others because he feels good about his life and direction.
+They tend to have a magnetic allure that makes it easy to meet and attract high-quality women.

-What separates true alphas from the pretenders and the betas, however, is the way that they interact with the women they attract into their lives.
+What separates true alphas from the pretenders and the betas, however, is how they interact with the women they attract into their lives.

 Alphas will often turn down casual sexual encounters because they aren’t interested in sex for the sake of sex.
 Instead, they crave connection.
 They want to genuinely enjoy the women with whom they choose to share their time and their bed.